Juan Bandini: Rancho Jurupa

 Bandini was granted and occupied Rancho Tecate in 1836.
-However he was soon driven to abandon it by raids to plunder the ranchos around San Diego by bands of fugitive neophytes, rancho employees, and natives from the interior in 1836-1837.
+However, he was soon driven to abandon it by raids to plunder the ranchos around San Diego by bands of fugitive neophytes, rancho employees, and natives from the interior in 1836–1837.
 This is now the town of Tecate.

 In 1838, the Mexican government granted him Rancho Jurupa in modern-day San Bernardino County and Riverside County.

 During the Mexican–American War, Bandini supported the Americans.
 With Santiago Arguello he issued an appeal to not resist the Americans.
 After the war, Bandini was increasingly critical of the U.S. government, especially the Land Act of 1851 that allowed Mexican land grants to be challenged.
 The Treaty of Guadalupe Hidalgo with Mexico, in 1848, had guaranteed the land grants would be recognized.

 During March 29–September 27, 1848 he was Juez de Paz (Justice of the Peace) of San Diego Pueblo.

+As time allowed, he worked on a sketch of the history of California up to the time of the Yankee changeover.

 In 1850 he opened a store in San Diego and built the Gila House hotel.
 Soon after he moved to Mexico then in 1855 to Los Angeles where he died in 1859.

 Public perception

-Bandini was dressed elegantly and always gracious, and cut a refined presence wherever he went.
+Bandini liked to dress elegantly, was always gracious, and maintained a refined presence wherever he went.
 He was known as a charming public speaker, fluent writer, excellent dancer, fair musician, and fine horseman.
 His home was the social center of San Diego.

 Bandini had a gift of sardonic humor and enjoyed sarcasm.

 Richard Henry Dana Jr. in Two Years Before the Mast said of him:

 He had a slight and elegant figure, moved gracefully, danced and waltzed beautifully, spoke the best of Castilian, with a pleasant and refined voice and accent, and had throughout the bearing of a man of high birth and figure.